Sichuan Normal University

-Sichuan Normal University (SICNU; 四川师范大学) is the oldest normal university (teacher's college) located in Chengdu, Sichuan, China.
-It is the largest provincial key university with the most complete courses offered among the provincial universities and colleges in Sichuan province.
-It has about 35,000 students with 32,000 full-time undergraduates and 3,000 graduate students.
-There are about 3,000 faculty and staff, of whom 770 are professors and associate professors, and 150 have Doctorates.
-17 academicians of the Chinese Academy of Sciences and the Chinese Academy of Engineering have accepted SICNU positions as chief, part-time or emeritus professors.
+Sichuan Normal University (SICNU; 四川师范大学) is a provincial public normal university in Chengdu, Sichuan, China.
+It is affiliated with the Sichuan Provincial People's Government.

 History

 The origin of SICNU can be traced back to the National Northeastern University, which was exiled out of Northeast China after the Mukden Incident in 1931 and relocated to Santai in 1938 after the Marco Polo Bridge Incident and the subsequent Japanese invasion of North China.
 After the Second Sino-Japanese War (1937–1945) was over, the Northeastern University moved back to its home in Shenyang, but some of its faculties and staff remained in Sichuan, and in 1946, they established Northern Sichuan Workers and Peasants College on the same Santai campus.
 Later, it was renamed as Northern Sichuan University and moved to Nanchong City.
 In 1952, during the period of the merger of universities and colleges across the country, Sichuan Teachers College (STC) came into being.
 It mainly grew out of Northern Sichuan University, and at the same time, it merged with Eastern Sichuan College of Education and some specialties from Sichuan University and West China University.
 In 1956, STC moved to Chengdu, and in 1985, approved by the State Commission of Education, STC was renamed as Sichuan Normal University.